 In this guide to delivery exceptions, we’ll cover:

 - Why they happen

 Most importantly, we’ll review how you can respond to delivery exceptions so that your shoppers still come away from the experience with a positive view of your brand.
 Hopefully, they’ll even want to shop again!

 What is a Delivery Exception?

 No one likes to see that their package has had a “delivery exception”, especially when it leads to a delivery delay or an unknown delivery date for a package.
 What’s worse, it sounds unnecessarily vague and often leaves the shopper frustrated and confused.
 So, what does it really mean when a parcel has had a delivery exception?

 A delivery exception describes an instance where a package is temporarily held up in transit for a period of time due to unexpected reasons.
 These can happen to any brand, from the smallest digital brands to the largest retailer.
 Delivery exceptions can result in delayed parcels or even undeliverable ones.
-Put simply: it’s when an obstacle of some kind gets in the way of a package arriving on a customer’s doorstep.
+Put simply: it’s when an obstacle of some kind gets in the way of a package arriving on a shopper’s doorstep.